Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: Introduction

 When the function \( f \) in the ODE (Equation \eqref{eq:ode}) is nonlinear, determining \( \bm{x}(t) = \mathbb{X}_{\bm{x}_0, \bm{\theta}}(t)\) given the initial conditions \( \bm{x}_0 \) and the parameter \( \bm{\theta} \) often requires a numerical integration method, such as the fifth-order Runge–Kutta \citep{lapidus1971} $\hat{\mathbb{X}}^{RK5}$.
 Given access to numerical integration, the inverse problem of estimating $\bm\theta$ from an experimental/observation dataset $\{y(\tau_i): i=1,2,\ldots, N\}$, where $y(\tau_i) = X(\tau_i) + \epsilon(\tau_i)$ represents a noisy observation of the system at time $\tau_i$, can be cast as an optimization problem:

 Executing such an optimization, however, typically requires performing numerical integration repeatedly, which constitutes the key computation bottleneck.

 Before the recent development of PINN and MAGI, various attempts have been made to mitigate this computational difficulty.
-In statistics, a cornerstone contribution that uses splines as a surrogate for \( \bm{x}(t) \) was introduced in \cite{ramsay2007parameter}.
+In statistics, an innovative contribution that uses splines as a surrogate for \( \bm{x}(t) \) was introduced in \cite{ramsay2007parameter}, which formulates a generalized profiling procedure that penalizes departure from the ODE dynamics, effectively bypassing repeated numerical integration through a frequentist smoothing spline approach.
 In constrained optimization, surrogate models are also proposed to bypass numerical solvers for ODE inference.
-Hard constraints for satisfying ODEs are imposed on collocation points.
-For example, Gaussian process surrogates are used as convenient interpolation tools with easy computation of the hard constraints \citep{raissi2017machine, spitieris2023bayesian, oates2019bayesian, chen2021solving}.
+Hard constraints for satisfying ODEs are imposed on collocation points --- for example, Gaussian process surrogates are used as convenient interpolation tools with easy computation of the hard constraints \citep{raissi2017machine, spitieris2023bayesian, oates2019bayesian, chen2021solving}.
 The hard constraints, however, are artificially imposed on the Gaussian process rather than a principled Bayesian derivation through conditioning \citep{cockayne2017probabilistic, graepel2003solving, chen2022apik}.
+Separately, \cite{barber2014gaussian} place a GP prior on $\bm{x}(t)$ and factorize the joint model using a Dirac delta distribution enforcing the ODE; however, this factorization is a pragmatic Bayes approximation that is mathematically incompatible with the actual Bayes law \citep{macdonald2015controversy}.